 Lastly, what are the top security certifications that IT professionals looking to expand their skill set should have under their belt?

 The IT landscape is constantly changing – no sooner have we learnt how to deal with one threat than a new one emerges.
 Keeping up to date with the latest cybersecurity challenges is a huge task, but any security course is a worthwhile addition to the skills IT professionals have.
 Even just an introductory course is a good place to start, and could provide the foundation for more extensive training such as Incident Handler, Network Defender, Ethical Hacker and Forensic Investigator.

-As they say, the best defense is a good offense: don’t wait until your business is targeted by cyber criminals to introduce more rigorous security measures.
+As they say, the best defence is a good offence: don’t wait until your business is targeted by cyber criminals to introduce more rigorous security measures.
 Preventing attacks before they occur is infinitely easier than trying to limit the damage once your defences have been breached.

 Find out more about Terry’s courses and how DDLS can help you harness the power of disruption.